-One special excursion that is very much worth the money is the wooden train from Palma to the small town Sóller that lies in the midst of the Tramuntana.
+One special excursion that is very much worth the money is the wooden train from Palma to the small town of Sóller which lies in the midst of the Tramuntana.
 The train ends at Port de Sóller, where you can enjoy some amazing Spanish food in one of the harbor restaurants.
 Just the train ride itself is an experience as the train dates back to the early 1900s and takes you through some gorgeous scenery of the Sierra Norte de Mallorca.

 HOW TO GET AROUND

-Like I mentioned before, getting a rental car in Mallorca is very beneficial as it provides you with the flexibility to come and go as you please and enjoy some corners of the island that you might not be able to reach via public transport.
+As I mentioned before, getting a rental car in Mallorca is very beneficial as it provides you with the flexibility to come and go as you please and enjoy some corners of the island that you might not be able to reach via public transport.

 That being said, there is good public transportation on the island that I relied on back when I studied abroad in Palma.
-With the student card I took trips across the island for as cheap as 1.50€ so it is definitely worth checking out.
+With the student card, I took trips across the island for as cheap as 1.50€ so it is definitely worth checking out.